section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 8: If they meet on the left or right, the place where they met becomes the new pivot.
 #### 6) Heap Sort
-Heapsort is a sorting algorithm that compares objects using a Binary Heap dataset.
-It's comparable to selection sorting, in which we identify the smallest piece first and place it at the top.
+Heap sort is a sorting algorithm that compares objects using a Binary Heap dataset.
+It’s comparable to selection sorting, in which we identify the smallest piece first and place it at the top.
 For the remaining values, the same procedure is repeated.

 A Binary Heap is a Complete Binary Tree in which elements are placed in such a way that the value of a parent node is higher (or lower) than the elements of its two offspring nodes.
 ##### Algorithm